President Donald Trump’s approval ratings are tumbling as national gas prices continue to trend in the opposite direction.

 As far as savings, one February 2026 report showed that 51% of Americans now live paycheck to paycheck (11).
 The Federal Reserve Bank of San Francisco estimates that the $2.1 trillion Americans saved during the pandemic was spent by March 2024 (12).

 Promises of improving the economy and affordability were, of course, major factors in propelling President Trump to a second term.
 But the Reuters/Ipsos poll found that voters aren’t happy with his performance in those areas either.
-Authors noted that, on the cost of living issue, he received only 25% approval, while 63% believe the economy is weak under his leadership (1).
+Authors noted that, on inflation and rising prices, he received only 21% approval, while 27% approve his handling the economy (1).

 Must Read